Water and Dye Release in Henna and Indigo

-The way I understand it is that the water in most Scandinavian countries, and some European countries, is not chemically treated in the same way as water in other parts of the world such as the UK and USA, with the result that countries like the UK and USA which have chemicals such as Fluorine and Chlorine added to water to kill bacteria, have alkaline rich water.The UK and USA say the addition of these chemicals is necessary because of pollutants in acid rain, and they advocate health benefits, but after reading the above links, I think the so called health benefits are highly questionable.
+The water in most Scandinavian countries, and some European countries, is not chemically treated in the same way as water in other parts of the world such as the UK and USA, with the result that countries like the UK and USA have alkaline rich water.
+This is because the UK and USA add chemicals such as Fluorine and Chlorine to water to kill bacteria.The UK and USA say the addition of these chemicals is necessary because of pollutants in acid rain, and they advocate health benefits.
 In Scandinavian countries you generally have purer, more acid, water.
-It may be not as chemically / alkaline charged as our water, and that means, unfortunately, it doesn’t kick start indigo.
+But, because it may be not as chemically / alkaline charged as our water, that means, unfortunately, it doesn’t kick start indigo.